melmanm/melmanm.github.io/_posts/2023-01-29-article2-oauth-refresh-tokens-with-azure-b2c.md

 Refresh tokens are commonly used in OAuth based authorization scenarios.
 The purpose of refresh token is to retrieve new id/access token from authorization server, without user interaction.
 In simple scenarios once access token expires user is forced and reauthenticate to Auth server to get new token.
 Using refresh tokens approach, expired access token can be replaced with fresh one in the background, without user interaction.

 Using refresh token improves application security.
 One might think it would be just enough to extend an expiration time of id/access token.
-By making it long lived, user avoids often reauthentication.
+By making it long lived, user avoids often re-authentication.
 This approach may put your application at greater risk of token being intercepted and used by attacker.

 Once id/access token is retrieved from Auth server, it can be used until it expires against resource server (e.g. personal calendar service).
 Risk of token interception and malicious usage increases as the same long-lived id/access token is used over and over again.

 ![wrong way](/assets/img/article2/azure-b2c-refresh-token-access-token-usage.png)

-With short-lived access token, risk of its interception still exists, however their maliciues usage can be minimized as they shortly expire and cannot be used against resource server anymore.
+With short-lived access token, risk of its interception still exists, however their malicious usage can be minimized as they shortly expire and cannot be used against resource server anymore.
 In Azure AD B2C default access token lifetime is 60 minutes and can be configured in a range of 5 minutes to 24 hours.

 Besides external risks long-lived access tokens, expose resources to internal risks.
 Once user access scope to specific resource is changed or revoked by Auth server administrator, it will be reflected in access token generated after this change.
 With long lived access tokens user might keep the access to the resource for long time after it was changed or revoked.